GabeHart17/ubuntu_customizations/README.md

 * **terminator** - a better terminal that lets you have multiple terminals in one window.
 * **lm-sensors** - `sensors` command lets you easily view CPU thermal information (and fan speed on some systems).
 * **htop** - terimal-based system resource utilization monitor and process manager.
 Better than `top`.
 * **xbindkeys** - for creating key commands and macros.
 I use it for remapping extra mouse buttons. `.xbindkeysrc` has my remaps for the two extra buttons on my Logitech MX Master 3s to copy and paste.
+(Note: my particular xbindkeys commands require `xautomation` to be installed.)
 * **xclip** - terminal interface for clipboard.
 See the alias in `.my_bashrc` for how to make it use the system clipboard.
 * **GParted** - disk partition management
 * **v4l-utils** - `v4l2-ctl` can be used to control webcam drivers